PLEASE READ: If your CD

 factory performance.

-Tips to keep your CD-20 in good operating condition.
+Tips to keep your Model 20 in good operating condition.

 1. Clean both sides of your CD's before inserting in the 6 disc